 I step out of my rental car and the smell hits me.
 I can recognize that smell anywhere.
 I can smell the freshly laid asphalt.
 Despite the smell, the parking lot isn’t freshly paved.
 It’s the smell of the nearby tar pits of Hancock Park or more famously known as the La Brea Tar Pits.
 La Brea is world-renowned for its collections of ice age fossils.
 The site is located in the heart of downtown Los Angeles, California.
+This place is amazing for anyone who is interested in experience LA for themselves, and there are a lot are some great places to stay, for example, somewhere like StayTony or any of the other amazing places that LA has to offer.
+Even “the La Brea Tar Pits”.

 I can’t help but laugh at the name “the La Brea Tar Pits.”
 Anyone with a little Spanish knows a la is Spanish for the.
 Brea, I learned is Spanish for tar.
 So the English translation of this name is “The the tar tar pits.”
 Got to love when someone mixes languages in naming things.